elbaggarilab/elbaggarilab.github.io/research.md

 These materials host a myriad of fascinating structural, electronic and magnetic ground states as well as complex behavior ranging from the nanoscale coexistence of competing phases to a huge sensitivity to external stimuli.
-These aspects call for novel experimental approaches that can visualize and manipulate quantum materials simultaneously.
+These aspects call for novel experimental approaches that can visualize and manipulate materials simultaneously.

 <br/>
 ## Techniques
-The instrument at the heart of our research is the (scanning) transmission electron microscope (STEM), which provides vivid atomic-resolution images of crystalline materials.
-To access and manipulate the rich phases of quantum materials, both **ultra-stable cryogenic sample holders** and **<em>in situ</em> control knobs are essential**.
+The instrument at the heart of our research is the scanning transmission electron microscope (STEM) which provides vivid atomic-resolution images of crystalline materials.
+To access and manipulate the rich phases of quantum materials, both **ultra-stable cryogenic sample holders** and **<em>in situ</em> control knobs** are essential.

-High-resolution cryogenic STEM imaging near 90 K was recently demonstrated, and has enabled unprecedented microscopic insights such as the direct visualization of the picometer scale distortions that accompany charge and orbital order.
+High-resolution cryogenic STEM imaging near 90 K was recently demonstrated, enabling unprecedented microscopic insights such as the direct visualization of the picometer scale distortions that accompany charge and orbital order.

 In our lab, we strive to couple <em>in situ</em> and <em>ex situ</em> electrical excitation with cryogenic STEM imaging (down to liquid helium